jupyter/jupyter/docs/source/install.rst

 Jupyter.
 After you install it, ensure that Jupyter is up to date by running::

     conda update jupyter

+To **upgrade from IPython 3 or older to Jupyter**, use pip or conda—according to which one IPython was installed with—to install the ``jupyter`` package.
+This should install the Jupyter Notebook and upgrade IPython to version 4.

 Installing kernels
 ------------------